pmean/build-website/text/07/DifferencesBetweenTests.md

 -   [Stats: Chi-square](../ask/chisquared.asp).

 For the record, there is no standard spelling for this.
-The terms \"Chi square\" and \"Chi squared\" are both acceptable, and you can also hyphenate the two words (Chi-square) or make them a single word (Chisquare).
-You can also use an initial capital letter or lower case for \"Chi\" and/or \"Square\".
+The terms "Chi square" and "Chi squared" are both acceptable, and you can also hyphenate the two words (Chi-square) or make them a single word (Chisquare).
+You can also use an initial capital letter or lower case for "Chi" and/or "Square".
 I use different versions throughout my web pages.
 Two quotes about consistency (found at [en.thinkexist.com](http://en.thinkexist.com)) capture my feelings on the topic: